parham-membari-terradue/machine-learning-process-new/docs/packages.md

 # Application Packages

-There are two different application packages are provided for this tutorial:
+This tutorial provides two separate application packages:

 - `training`
 - `inference`

+Each application package has its own Docker image, which has been published to a dedicated GitHub Container Registry.

-For more details on how they work, please check the documentation on how [training](./training-container.md) and [inference](./inference-container.md) were developed.
+For more details on how each package works, refer to the documentation for [training](./training-container.md) and [inference](./inference-container.md).